Jay Reatard

-James Lee Lindsey Jr. (May 1, 1980 – January 13, 2010), known professionally as Jay Reatard, was an American musician from Memphis, Tennessee.
+James Lee Lindsey Jr. (May 1, 1980 – January 12, 2010), known professionally as Jay Reatard, was an American rock musician from Memphis, Tennessee.
 He was signed to Matador Records.
 He released recordings as a solo artist and as a member of the Reatards and Lost Sounds.

 Biography

 Early life

 Lindsey was born in Lilbourn, Missouri, on May 1, 1980.
 He and his family moved to Memphis when he was 8 years old, since his father struggled to find employment in his hometown.
 His recording career began at age 15, when a homemade demo tape he sent to Goner Records caught the ear of Eric Friedl, Oblivian band member and Goner Records' owner.
 Lindsey heard Friedl and the Oblivians bandmates earlier that year when they returned home to Memphis as the opening act for Rocket from the Crypt.
 Lindsey became enamored of their sloppy, lo-fi music and created his brand of heavily distorted garage rock.
 Friedl was impressed by Lindsey's demos and signed him to his label, later commenting, "I loved the racket so we did the record, and I've been a fan of everything he's done since.
 He's a pretty amazing kid."

 Lindsey named his first project the Reatards, which at the time included only himself as a member, and adopted an Oblivians-influenced surname, calling himself Jay Reatard.
 The Reatards' first release on Goner was the 7-inch EP Get Real Stupid, featuring Lindsey on guitar, vocals, and beating on a bucket to provide a percussive rhythm.
 Around this time Greg Cartwright, a member of The Oblivians, briefly played drums for Lindsey.
 He also played shows and recorded with Lindsey on Lindsey's first (self-released) cassette, Fuck Elvis, Here's The Reatards (No-Fi Records), with recording assistance from Jack Yarber, another Oblivian.

 For Lindsey's second vinyl release, he recruited a backing band consisting of bassist Steve Albundy and drummer Elvis Wong.
 The Reatards' first LP as a trio was 1998's Teenage Hate on Goner Records.
 It was followed by a second LP, Grown Up Fucked Up on eMpTy Records (US), and a number of singles.
 The Reatards' first European tour came in 1998 when Lindsey was 18.